-1. First, remove the racking tool adapter from the RRS-3 by pushing in the locking pin at the base of the adapter, as shown.
+1. First, remove the racking tool adapter from the RRS-3 by pushing in the locking pin at the base of the tooling shown below.
 The racking adapter can then be fitted to a standard $\frac{1}{2}$ inch drive torque wrench.

-- 2. On the de-energized and OPEN test breaker, fit the racking adapter to the breaker's racking screw as shown in the Installation section of this manual. - 3.
-To determine the proper torque required to rack the breaker, first rack the breaker out, measuring the maximum amount of torque needed.
+2. On the de-energized and OPEN test breaker, extract the breaker's racking handle, and fit the racking adapter to the handle as shown in the Installation section of this manual.

+3. To determine the proper torque required to rack the breaker, first rack the breaker out, measuring the maximum amount of torque needed.
 Record this value.